 The Company uses derivative instruments to manage exposures to fluctuations in the value of foreign currencies.
 Certain forecasted transactions and assets are exposed to foreign currency risk.
-The Company's objectives for holding derivatives are to eliminate or reduce the impacts of these exposures.
-The Company monitors its foreign currency exposures daily to maximize the overall effectiveness of its foreign currency hedge positions.
+The Company's objective for holding derivatives is to eliminate or reduce the impact of these exposures.
+The Company monitors its foreign currency exposures daily to enhance the overall effectiveness of its foreign currency hedge positions.
 Principal currencies hedged include the euro, British pound, and Australian dollar.
 Options used to hedge a portion of forecasted international intercompany revenue for up to one year in the future are designated as cash flow hedging instruments.
 Forward contracts not designated as hedging instruments under SFAS 133 are also used to hedge the impact of the variability in exchange rates on accounts receivable and collections denominated in certain foreign currencies.

 For options designated as cash flow hedges, changes in the time value are excluded from the assessment of hedge effectiveness.
-Hedge ineffectiveness, determined in accordance with SFAS 133, had no impact on earnings for the six months ended May 31, 2001.
-For the six months ended May 31, 2001, foreign currency loss included a net loss of \$0.8 million for changes in the time value of options designated as cash flow hedges.
+Hedge ineffectiveness, determined in accordance with SFAS 133, had no impact on earnings for the nine months ended August 31, 2001.
+For the nine months ended August 31, 2001, foreign currency loss included a net loss of \$0.8 million for changes in the time value of options designated as cash flow hedges.

-6. New Accounting Pronouncement
+6. New Accounting Pronouncements

 In December 1999, the Securities and Exchange Commission (SEC) issued Staff Accounting Bulletin 101, "Revenue Recognition in Financial Statements" (SAB 101), which summarizes certain of the SEC's views in applying U.S. generally accepted accounting principles to revenue recognition in financial statements.
 SAB 101, as amended, must be adopted no later than the fourth fiscal quarter of fiscal years beginning after December 15, 1999.
 In October 2000, the SEC issued guidance concerning the application of SAB 101 to particular transactions.
-The Company will adopt SAB 101 in the fourth quarter of fiscal 2001.
-The adoption of SAB 101 is not expected to have a material impact on the Company's consolidated financial position or results of operations.
+The Company adopted SAB 101 at the beginning of the fourth quarter of fiscal 2001.
+The adoption of SAB 101 did not have a material impact on the Company's consolidated financial position or results of operations.